 If we could eat happiness, it would be Mac and Cheese.
 This recipe made creamy with a Swiss Cheese Sauce and Savory with Mushrooms.
-A macaroni and cheese recipe will become one of your favorites.
+Swiss and Mushroom mac and cheese will become one of your favorites.

 I had a container of sliced mushrooms that had been sitting front and center in the fridge since mid week.
 An emergency purchase for some sort of lost idea that never made it’s way to the table.
 They needed to be used.
 I pulled out a package of Jarlsberg from the deli drawer, grabbed some butter and milk, fished around for a package of pasta in the pantry and stirred up one of the best mac and cheese dishes we’ve ever had.
 Mushrooms and Swiss, classic partners, combined with a white sauce and pasta was a perfect side dish for our floured and fried boneless skinless chicken thighs…which are an indulgent story all their own.